Here’s a question from a user:

 Glucose, energy, calories — it’s all the same thing and the more you store in your muscles the less you’ll store as fat.

 Of course, a hard workout is one of many things that can cause your weight to fluctuate, seemingly randomly (or truly randomly).
 Which is why your yellow brick road isn’t just a line.
 In fact, as we explained in “The Magical Widening Yellow Brick Road”, your yellow brick road automatically widens to accommodate such fluctuations.
+(UPDATE 2014: For the Fat Cyclist weight loss competition we’re not doing auto-widening roads and may be phasing this out for all weight loss roads.
+We have something better in mind; stay tuned!)

 So any temporary weight gain is of course no reason to hold back on your workouts.